EpsilonAlpha/nextcloud-client-docker/README.md

 default: 300 (300 /60 = 5 Minutes)

 ##### NC_EXIT
-If "true" the sync will happen once and then the container will exit, very usefull for using in conjunction with cron or schedulers
+If "true" the sync will happen once and then the container will exit, very useful for using in conjunction with cron or schedulers
 default: false
-example:
+example: true
 ## Advanced settings

 ##### USER